 7. Keep an eye on your bags in busses

 Always keep an eye on your bags in busses.
 Put your Passport, money, and other valuables in a daypack and always have them next to you.
 Avoid putting this bag in the overhead bins or on the floor.

 8. Trust your instincts

 This one is the most important safety tip: Trust Your Instincts!
-If you have a bad feeling about a person, a place, a situation then gets out of it as soon as possible.
+If you have a bad feeling about a person, a place, a situation, then get out of it as soon as possible.